One of the most challenging instruments to accurately record, aside from acoustic drums has to be the classical guitar.

 - Consider moving the microphone further back from the guitar to allow the natural acoustics of the room to influence the sound.

 - Don’t overdo the mixing process.
-Ensure the recording sounds natural avoid effects and excessive use of EQ.
+Ensure the recording sounds natural to avoid effects and excessive use of EQ.

-There’s a lot more to recording classical guitar than simply pointing a microphone at the guitar body, hitting record and hoping for the best.
+There’s a lot more to recording classical guitar than simply pointing a microphone at the guitar body, hitting the record button, and hoping for the best.
 If this is what you have done in the past, this is also where the opportunity lies to improve the quality of your recordings.

-For the majority of us, without untapped access to an engineer and recording studio we must work with what we have to produce a quality recording.
+For the majority of us, without untapped access to an engineer and recording studio, we must work with what we have to produce a quality recording.
 With this in mind we are going to focus on the typical basic home studio setup, and the areas this allows us to control, including:

 - The acoustic properties of the room